akashyap25/Eazy_Event/README.md

 ## Overview

-Welcome to **Eazy Event**, a full-stack application built with React, Node.js, Express, and MySQL.
+Welcome to **Eazy Event**, a full-stack application built with React, Node.js, Express, and MongoDB.
 This application allows users to register, login, create and manage events, and register for events.
 It also includes a task management system for events.

 ## Table of Contents